rishipramanik/rishipramanik/README.md

 - 👋 Hi, I’m @rishipramanik
-- 👀 I’m interested in react.js, Javascript
+- 👀 I’m a Software Engineer and i work on react and javascript
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning node and express.
-- 💞️ I’m looking for front end development role
+- 💞
 - 📫 Reach me on Linkedin at https://www.linkedin.com/in/rishi-pramanik/

 <!---